Constipation Relief in 1 Min: Breathing Exercise for Pain Due to Constipation

 Decreased ventilation leads to gradual accumulation of carbon dioxide in the lungs, blood, and all other body tissues.
 Carbon dioxide is a relaxant of all smooth muscles (Natural Muscle Relaxant), a dilator of the arteries (CO2 Vasodilation), restorer of the tone of veins, and a catalyst of chemical release of oxygen from hemoglobin (the Bohr effect).

-Long-term constipation relief: normalize your breathing patterns
+Long-term constipation relief (for good): normalize your breathing

 For references and clinical abstracts click here: Constipation relief references.